 We are dependent on a small number of customers for a large portion of our revenues.
 A significant decrease in the sales to or loss of any of our major customers would have a material adverse effect on our business and results of operations.
-In the first six months of fiscal 2011, Raytheon Company accounted for 20% of our total net revenues, Northrop Grumman Corporation accounted for 18% of our total net revenues and Lockheed Martin Corporation accounted for 14% of our total net revenues.
+In the first six months of fiscal 2011, Raytheon Company accounted for 20% of our total net revenues, Northrop Grumman Corporation accounted for 18% of our total net revenues and Lockheed Martin Corporation accounted for 17% of our total net revenues.
 In fiscal 2010, Raytheon Company accounted for 20% of our total net revenues and Lockheed Martin Corporation accounted for 17% of our total net revenues.
-In fiscal 2009, Lockheed Martin Corporation accounted for 14% of our total net revenues.
-In fiscal 2009, Lockheed Martin Corporation accounted for 14% of our total net revenues.
-In fiscal 2009, Lockheed Martin Corporation accounted for 14% of our total net revenues.
-In fiscal 2009, Lockheed Martin Corporation accounted for 14% of our total net revenues.
-In fiscal 2009, Lockheed Martin Corporation accounted for 14% of our total net revenues and Raytheon Company accounted for 11% of our total net revenues.
+In fiscal 2009, Lockheed Martin Corporation accounted for 14% of our total net revenues, Argon ST, Inc accounted for 13% of our total net revenues and Raytheon Company accounted for 11% of our total net revenues.
 In fiscal 2008, Argon ST, Inc. and Northrop Grumman Corporation each accounted for 13% of our total net revenues.
 The defense market is highly acquisitive, which could lead to further concentration in our largest customers.
 Customers in the defense market generally purchase our products in connection with government programs that have a limited duration, leading to fluctuating sales to any particular customer in this market from year to year.
 In addition, our revenues are largely dependent upon the ability of customers to develop and sell products that incorporate our products.
 No assurance can be given that our customers will not experience financial, technical or other difficulties that could adversely affect their operations and, in turn, our results of operations.